 One of the surest ways to get your resume rejected by an ATS is to use fluff words and words that have no reason to be on your resume in the first place.
 The ATS scans your resume looking for pertinent keywords and if it finds an overabundance of fluff, then it will reject your resume immediately.
 If you want to get past the ATS, then use concise sentences and only deal in language that talks directly about your field.

-Customize Your Keywords Based On The Company Information
+Customize Your Keywords Based on Job Ad

 Does the company website refer to the available sales position as a sales professional or a sales associate?
 The clues as to what kinds of keywords an ATS are looking for can be found in the job descriptions and ads the company runs.
 If you want to get your resume through the ATS, then study the keywords the company uses in its information and put those keywords in your resume.